helm/monocular/README.md

 As with The Beatles, some things are better in mono.

-Click [here](docs/about.md) to learn more about Helm, Charts and Kubernetes.
+See Monocular in action at [KubeApps.com](https://kubeapps.com) or click [here](docs/about.md) to learn more about Helm, Charts and Kubernetes.

 ## Development